 Any history of the Hitching Post in Darrtown, Ohio, would be incomplete without acknowledgment of Earl "Red" Huber, who owned and operated the village tavern, during the 1950's, 60's, and 70's.

 Among his many fine qualities, Earl Huber was especially known for his generosity and friendliness.
-Earl Huber's generosity is best demonstrated by his hosting of annual Hitching Post Christmas parties for area children.
+Earl Huber's generosity is best demonstrated by his hosting of annual Hitching Post .

 Earl Huber's friendliness came naturally to him and he displayed a knack for making friends.

 One of Earl Huber's best friends was Walter "Smokey" Alston.
-As evidence of their friendship, "Smokey" frequently participated in the Christmas parties that "Red" hosted for area children.
+As evidence of their friendship, "Smokey" frequently participated in the Christmas parties for children that "Red" hosted for several years.

 The friendship between "Red" Huber and "Smokey" Alston probably was the reason that "Red" distributed copies of a song (show at the right) that celebrated the success of Walter Alston as manager of the 1955 World Champion Brooklyn Dodgers.